Obermeyer Tuscany II Insulated Review

 The insulated Tuscany II falls on the lower end of the price spectrum.
 That said, we feel that the lack of versatility in the performance of this jacket counteracts this inexpensive price point.
 We think several higher-performing and more versatile jackets are available at a similar price point with a higher intrinsic value.

 The Obermeyer Tuscany II Insulated is best suited for a skier who prefers a few fair-weather skis per season.
 But we recommend looking elsewhere in this price range for a higher-performing and more versatile option.
 The Columbia Whirlibird IV Interchange is a 3-in-1 jacket that is cheaper and far outstrips the Tuscany II in terms of performance.
-If you prefer a one-piece insulated jacket, the Burton Jet Set is also less expensive and higher performing.
 If you already own an insulating layer, the Outdoor Research Carbide is our choice for a shell jacket with maximum value.